Borneo elephant: Threats

-The population of elephants in Kalimantan continues to dwindle as a result of damage to protected forests.
-As of April 2012 an estimated 20–80 elephants range near 22 villages in the Sebuku subdistrict of Nunukan district in North Kalimantan.
+As of April 2012, an estimated 20–80 elephants range near 22 villages in the Sebuku subdistrict of Nunukan, North Kalimantan.

 Conservation

 Elephas maximus is listed on CITES Appendix I. The genetic distinctiveness of Borneo elephants makes them one of the highest priority populations for Asian elephant conservation.

-In Malaysia, the Borneo elephants are protected under schedule II of the Wildlife Conservation Enactment.
+In Malaysia, the Borneo elephant is protected under Schedule II of the Wildlife Conservation Enactment.
 Any person found guilty of hunting elephants is liable on conviction to a fine of $RM 50,000 or five years imprisonment or both.

-The Oregon Zoo in Portland has the only Borneo elephant in the United States, a rescued female by the name of Chendra, who was found orphaned, alone, hungry, and injured in the wild after her herd was crop-raided in a palm oil plantation.

-However, in 2016 a zoo in Japan that had a Borneo elephant that was rescued too, catched a serious disease that was diagnosed as Turboculosis and affected her a lot.
-Even though with the elephant's recovery no one knows how and why it happened and the conservations are continuing their research and trying everything to help.
+In captivity

+The Oregon Zoo keeps a rescued female Borneo elephant named Chendra.
+She was found wandering alone near a palm oil plantation and had wounds on her front legs and her left eye from gunshots.
+She was ultimately left blind in that eye and was rehomed to the Oregon Zoo in November 1999.

+In 2016, a Japanese zoo also kept a rescued Borneo elephant.

 Taxonomic history

 It has not been resolved whether Borneo elephants are indigenous or have descended from captive elephants presented to the Sultan of Sulu in 1750 by the East India Company and later set free in northern Borneo.

 In the 19th century, a zoological exploration established that wild elephants occurred naturally in a restricted region of northeastern Borneo.
 The status and taxonomic distinctiveness of the Borneo elephants has been controversial since then.
 In 1940, Frederick Nutter Chasen considered Bornean elephants as descendants of an introduced stock, and placed them in the subspecies Elephas maximus indicus.
 Reginald Innes Pocock having studied specimens in the British Museum of Natural History disagreed in 1943, and placed all Sundaic elephants in the subspecies Elephas maximus sumatrensis.
 In 1950, Paules Edward Pieris Deraniyagala described a subspecies Elephas maximus borneensis, taking as his type an illustration in the National Geographical Magazine.

 In 2003, the debate was re-opened by a suggestion that the introduced Sulu elephants and the northeastern Borneo population might have descended from the now-extinct Javan elephant, which was named Elephas maximus sondaicus by Deraniyagala.
 This hypothesis is based on missing archaeological evidence of long-term elephant habitation in Borneo, a corroboration in folklore and that elephants have not colonized the entire island of Borneo.

-In 2003, Mitochondrial DNA analysis and microsatellite data indicated that the extant population is derived from Sundaic stock, but has undergone independent local evolution for some 300,000 years since a postulated Pleistocene colonization, and possibly became isolated from other Asian elephant populations when land bridges that linked Borneo with the other Sunda Islands and the Asian mainland disappeared after the Last Glacial Maximum 18,000 years ago.
+In 2003, mitochondrial DNA analysis and microsatellite data indicated that the extant population is derived from Sundaic stock, but has undergone independent local evolution for some 300,000 years since a postulated Pleistocene colonization, and possibly became isolated from other Asian elephant populations when land bridges that linked Borneo with the other Sunda Islands and the Asian mainland disappeared after the Last Glacial Maximum 18,000 years ago.